iZUMi-kyouka/tp/docs/UserGuide.md

 Adds a recruit to the address book.

 * You may specify more than one recruit attributes like names and email addresses.
+* If you have more than one data for a particular attribute, the first one will be set as the primary data.
+* If you only have one data for a particular attribute, this data will be the primary data.
 * You may also provide names in various langugaes.

 Format: `add n/NAME... [p/PHONE_NUMBER]... [e/EMAIL]... [a/ADDRESS]... [d/DESCRIPTION]... [t/TAG]…​`